stetson06/tester-repository1/2022-01-19-enhancing-targeting-accuracy.md

 As we've seen with all models so far, our Confusion Matrix provides us a visual way to understand how our predictions match up against the actual values for those test set observations.

-The below code creates the Confusion Matrix using the *confusion_matrix* functionality from within scikit-learn and then plots it using matplotlib.
+The below code block creates the Confusion Matrix using the *confusion_matrix* functionality from within scikit-learn and then plots it using matplotlib.

 ```python